BayesianBoi/cds-visual/assignments/assignment 4/README.md

 python src/main_analysis.py
   ```

-#### Extras
+#### Extra scripts
 The main analysis gave weird results for the early editions of GDL, indicating that up to 25% of the pages contained faces.
 Therefore, a sanity check was done in order to see if that was true.
-To run the extra script which run the same analysis but only the GDL 1780-1880 editions:
+To run the extra script which runs the same analysis but only the GDL 1780-1880 editions:

 ```bash
 python src/gdl_check.py